 Using this mode, the user can program the TSR AIR to record at a scheduled time (UTC) or interval (in minutes).
-Pre-event data is not available when using this mode.
+Interval counter starts count at scheduled recording time.
+(Interval length must be more than event length plus 30 seconds.)
+Preevent data is not available when using this mode.